November 10th, 2020 3:08pm

 Turn on the television, radio, or surf the internet, and you will quickly find many reasons to feel scared, angry, sad, or hopeless.
 The information age is as the name implies.
 And we are on information overload from the moment we awaken to the time we go to sleep; if we are even able to sleep!

 Though, the media outlets would not barrage us with information, if in fact, there was no demand for it.
 As basic economics teaches, for money to flow toward the provider, there must be demand.
 The fact is, most of us crave the insanity we see in the world.
 We crave disaster stories.
 We crave murder-suicides.
 We crave the drama.
 We crave seeing fall the political icons we hate.
-Horrible as events may be, they are good for ratings, and outlets like CNN and Fox News knows this best.
+Horrible as events may be, they are good for ratings, and outlets like CNN and Fox News know this best.

 So let’s take a peek into our brains to begin to understand this.
 I see humankind as a duality—a primitive nature controlled by what I call the automatic brain or AB and a Divine nature accessed via our higher mind.
 To begin tapping into the latter, one must dissect the sanity in an insane world.
 Yet the AB stands in the way.
 This brain has evolved over more than 250 thousand years.
 It has only one purpose: to help us detect danger, threat, or vulnerability.
 The way this happens is by storing information and referencing current events or circumstances against the stored data.
 When an event represents danger, this brain causes us to react by fight or flight.
 Though the data may differ among us, the reaction is, for the most part, universal.